 - By taking a language placement test.

-- By being in possession of an undergraduate major in a foreign language.
+- By being in possession of an undergraduate major in a foreign language within the last 5 years.

 - By passing the TOEFL Internet exam with a score of 96 or above.